looker-open-source/block-cortex-sap/README.md

 - **Reporting Dataset**: The deployed Cortex Data Foundation REPORTING dataset where the SAP views reside within the GCP BigQuery project.

 - **Client**: The SAP Client number (mandt) to use for Reporting.

+- **Sign Change**: For Profit and Loss/Income Statement reporting, revenue is generally displayed in general ledger as a negative number, which indicates a credit.
+By setting Sign Change value to 'yes', it's displayed as a positive number in income statement reports.

 <h2><span style="color:#2d7eea"> Required User Attributes</span></h2>